weirui88888/anyphoto/README.md

 - [ ] Support more preset templates
 - [ ] Try to better implement the content wrapping layout part
 - [ ] Improve documentation

+## Contact

+If you are interested in this project or encounter any problems during use, you can communicate with me through WeChat ID XdzD8b